rapidsai/rapids-cmake/docs/packages/rapids_cpm_versions.rst

     As this represents a proprietary binary only the following packages support this command:
         - nvcomp

-    Due to requirements of proprietary binarues, explicit opt-in by the user on usage is required.
+    Due to requirements of proprietary binaries, explicit opt-in by the user on usage is required.
     Therefore for this binary to be used the caller must call the associated `rapids_cpm` command with the `USE_PROPRIETARY_BLOB` set to `ON`.